American Sign Language: Varieties

 When communicating with hearing English speakers, ASL-speakers often use what is commonly called Pidgin Signed English (PSE) or 'contact signing', a blend of English structure with ASL vocabulary.
+However, there are modes of communication that are not officially a language such as Manual Code of English, such as Pidgin Signed English or Contact Sign, Signing Exact English.
+To codeswitch for not fluent ASL users, some deaf people use some of these modes of communication to help hearing people understand.
 Various types of PSE exist, ranging from highly English-influenced PSE (practically relexified English) to PSE which is quite close to ASL lexically and grammatically, but may alter some subtle features of ASL grammar.
 Fingerspelling may be used more often in PSE than it is normally used in ASL.
 There have been some constructed sign languages, known as Manually Coded English (MCE), which match English grammar exactly and simply replace spoken words with signs; those systems are not considered to be varieties of ASL.

-Tactile ASL (TASL) is a variety of ASL used throughout the United States by and with the deaf-blind.
-It is particularly common among those with Usher's syndrome.
-It results in deafness from birth followed by loss of vision later in life; consequently, those with Usher's syndrome often grow up in the Deaf community using ASL, and later transition to TASL.
+Tactile ASL (TASL) is a variety of ASL used throughout the United States by and with the DeafBlind.
+It is particularly common among those with Usher's syndrome 1.
+It results in deafness from birth followed by loss of vision later in life; consequently, those with Usher's syndrome 1 often grow up in the deaf community using ASL, and later transition to TASL.
+Usher syndrome 2 is when someone is born with deafness and low vision.
+Both types of Usher's Syndrome could result in the DeafBlind person preferring to use TASL as a method of communication.
 TASL differs from ASL in that signs are produced by touching the palms, and there are some grammatical differences from standard ASL in order to compensate for the lack of nonmanual signing.

 ASL changes over time and from generation to generation.
 The sign for telephone has changed as the shape of phones and the manner of holding them have changed.
 The development of telephones with screens has also changed ASL, encouraging the use of signs that can be seen on small screens.